alexellis/arkade/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/alexellis/arkade)](https://goreportcard.com/report/github.com/alexellis/arkade)
 ![GitHub All Releases](https://img.shields.io/github/downloads/alexellis/arkade/total)

-Gone are the days of contending with dozens of README files just to get the right version of [helm](https://helm.sh) and to install a chart with sane defaults.
+With over 40 helm charts and apps available for Kubernetes, gone are the days of contending with dozens of README files just to set up a development stack with the usual suspects like IngressNginx, Postgres and Cert-Manager.

 ## Get arkade